Bunaken National Park Dive Sites

 Celah Celah is a favourite site for photographers diving at Bunaken, thanks to the sheer fissured wall from which sprout innumerable fans and sponges in a range of bright colours.
 Sunlight beams down in shafts through the deep fissures adding interesting light to the vibrant scene.
 Look out for pygmy seahorses and ghost pipefish plus a wide range of nudibranchs.
 Occasional glances over your shoulder into the blue can allow for sightings of dogtooth tuna, eagle rays and blacktip sharks.

 Black Rock, also known as DJ Point, offers a break from Bunaken Island's trademark wall dives as it is located in the Manado area.
-Here you need to poke around a series of rocky patches to uncover the dive site's underwater marvels.
+Here you need to poke around a series of rocky patches to uncover the site's underwater marvels.
 With a little patience you can spot all manner of macro delights including cuttlefish, leaf fish, pipefish, commensal shrimps and candy crabs.

 • View map of Sulawesi